-\textit{2) $f_0$ Distribution Confusion Matrices:} To further evaluate the physical consistency of the generated signals, we analyze the distributions of the calculated $f_0$ values obtained from both real and model-generated samples, for each station separately.
-For every $N$ real sample of a station, we first compute the $f_0$ distribution.
-Then, using for both models, we generate and reconstruct same number of synthetic samples per station and extract their corresponding $f_0$ values to build comparable distributions.

-To quantify the similarity between these distributions, we employ the Jensen–Shannon Divergence (JSD).
-Since JSD measures dissimilarity, we convert it into a similarity score by taking its complement (i.e. 1 indicates perfect similarity, whereas 0 indicate no similarity).
-Next, we compute the intercorrelations for each station separately and filled them into a matrix.
-In this matrix, we expect the signals from the same station (real vs. TimesNet-generated vs. VAE-generated) to yield high similarity scores, while signals from different stations should produce low similarity scores, for each real vs. TimesNet-generated vs. VAE.
-The resulting 15x15 matrix corresponds to 5 stations (2020, 0205, 4628, 1716, 3130) × 3 signal types (real, generated, reconstructed) and is specific to each model.

-To evaluate the overall quality of each method, we calculated the distance between our matrices and an ideal matrix (each diagonal block corresponds to a station (3×3) with all entries set to 1, and all inter-station elements are 0) using Normalized Cross-Correlation (NCC).
-Related figures can be found in the Results section.
+Additionally, the horizontal Peak Ground Acceleration (PGA) is extracted from the time domain as the maximum magnitude of the combined horizontal acceleration vectors over the entire record length, defined as $\text{PGA}_h = \max_t \left( \sqrt{a_{EW}(t)^2 + a_{NS}(t)^2} \right)$ to capture amplitude consistency.